Ask an Expert

 Click on a question below to see the answer:

-NEW!
 Someone told us we could get electrocuted playing on a green power box.
 Is that true?

 Answer: Those green power boxes are called transformers, and their function is to reduce the high voltage of the electricity that travels from power plants along distribution wires so that it can then travel safely along service wires to homes and businesses.
 Transformers contain equipment that is very dangerous to touch.
 That's why they have warning signs on them.
 You could get electrocuted by touching the equipment inside them.
 This is why you should tell an adult if you ever see one that is damaged or unlocked.
 As a rule, it's much safer to play far away from them.

-NEW!
 Is there a law or regulation as to how high a Dominion power line must be above the ground?

 Answer: There are some strict national guidelines stating required heights for overhead power lines above streets, sidewalks, alleys, roads, properties, and driveways.
 The National Electrical Code (NEC) is the organization that determines acceptable clearances for power lines to keep people from contacting them.